NetSuite Pricing: Facets, Factors, and Features to Consider

 - Improved profitability

 So what gives?
-If the effective use of data is such a difference-maker for a company, why aren’t more doing everything they can to embrace data science?
+If the effective use of data creates such a competitive advantage for a company, why aren’t more hiring data scientists, data analysts, and doing everything they can to embrace data science?
 To distinguish themselves as a genuinely data-driven organization?
-Those are questions best answered by looking at the building blocks needed to develop and maintain a data culture.
+Those are questions best answered by looking at the building blocks you need to develop and maintain a data culture.

-What Are the Keys for a Data Culture?
+What Are the Keys to a Data Culture?

 Now that we know what data culture is and why it’s so important, let’s look at some of those building blocks you’ll need to develop one.